Wolox/express-js-bootstrap/README.md

 #### Getting the dev dependencies
 Run ```npm install``` from rootpath of the project.

+#### Kickoff - Removing sample project
+Run ```node ./scripts/kick-off.js``` from project's rootpath to remove the existing sample project and start developing your app.

 #### Database configuration
 Before running the app, make sure you must have a postgres db created.
 Then, set the `$NODE_API_DB_URL` environmental variable.
 It should look something like: `postgres://username:password@host:port/databasename`.
 For more information feel free to glance at the [`app/orm.js`](https://github.com/Wolox/express-js-bootstrap/blob/master/app/orm.js#L6) file.